Tips for Your Job Search OverseasiStockphoto

 You may, of course, be too impatient to conduct a thorough job search overseas or to wait for your company to send you abroad before you get on a plane.
 If that is the case, you can always use what we refer to as the shoot-first-ask-later method.
 In other words, you can just pack your bags and go.

 People who choose this method usually leave their home country with nothing but a plane ticket and a visa in their pocket.
-They postpone the job search overseas until their arrival, often hoping to exchange a tourist or visitor visa for a work permit.
-This method is, however, very risky and definitely not recommendable if you have a few mouths to feed.
+They postpone the job search until their arrival, often hoping to exchange a tourist or visitor visa for a work permit.
+This method is, however, very risky and definitely not recommendable if you have mouths to feed.